 This guide discusses the logistical aspects of taking the Ohio Bar Exam.
-For information on the exam itself, please contact Dean Polly or Liam Dunn.
+For information on the exam itself, please contact Assistant Dean Michael McCarthy or Professor Liam Dunn.

 About a week before the exam, the Ohio Supreme Court sends a packet containing the schedule, an admissions ticket, and final instructions.
 The packet includes a very short list of items one is allowed to bring to the exam room.
 In February 2018, examinees were allowed to bring ID, money, keys, bottled water, prescription medication, and pens/pencils (Tuesday and Thursday only).
 Items not on the list included, but were not limited to: watches, wallets, and cell phones.